dutchiexl/BehatHtmlFormatterPlugin/README.md

     emuse\BehatHTMLFormatter\BehatHTMLFormatterExtension:
         name: html
         renderer: Twig,Behat2
+        file_name: Index
 </pre>

 The *output* parameter is relative to %paths.base% and, when omitted, will default to that same path.

 The *renderer* is the renderer engine and the report format that you want to be generated.

+The *file_name* is optional.
+When it is added, the report name will be fixed instead fo generated, and this file will be overwritten with every build.

 Actually, there is 3 formats :